 Most women went back to work after a few days, and felt “back to normal” after an average of a month.
 Because of our gentle and efficient approach to the procedure most of our patients do much better than this, some requiring only a day or two off work.
 Obviously, this also depends on the type of physical activity that your work requires.
 We do not place any strict restrictions on physical activity, simply recommending that you take it easy for a few days so as not to cause bleeding or damage to your incision site, and then to progress back to normal activity within your comfort range.
 Dr. Hartog can give more specific instructions during follow-up care but mostly it is just common sense.

 When should I get my breast augmentation surgery?

 Although the breast augmentation procedure is quick and actual recovery fairly short, it may take 3-6 months to see the absolute final result as the implants and breast tissue settle into their final shape.
 We normally take our after pictures at 6 months for this reason.
 If you are planning an important event like a cruise or an important occasion like a wedding, we usually recommend that you plan your procedure at least 6-8 weeks prior to the event or occasion, so that you can be fairly certain of being back to 100% normal activity.

-If you have more questions about breast augmentation and are in the Central Florida area including Orlando or Winter Park, FL, please contact The Bougainvillea Clinique to schedule a breast enlargement consultation where we can answer all your questions.
+If you have more questions about breast augmentation and are in the Central Florida area, please contact the Bougainvillea Clinique to schedule a breast enlargement consultation where we can answer all your questions.